modeevandee/Emojicode-emojis/README.md

 # Strings
 Emoji  | Description
 ------------- | -------------
-🔤This is a string.🔤  | include strings in your code by surrounding the characters by a pair of 🔤 🔤This is a string.🔤 ➡️ aString  | Declaration of a string 🧲  | Interpolation in String Literals
+🔡 type  | Strings are textual data that is represented by this type 🔤This is a string.🔤  | include strings in your code by surrounding the characters by a pair of 🔤 🔤This is a string.🔤 ➡️ aString  | Declaration of a string 🧲  | Interpolation in String Literals